Ah, São Paulo.

 Most panels are both in Portuguese and in English, but the guided tours are only in Portuguese.

 Oh, and don’t go home before sipping Brazilian coffee or buying some to take back home.
-Brazilian coffee is, without doubt, a unique souvenir.
+Brazilian coffee is, without a doubt, a unique souvenir.

 How to get to Santos